KLarpen/KLarpen/EXPERIENCE.md

 ## Commercial timeline

 ### April 2020 - December 2023, Full Stack Software Engineer, System Architect, Project Lead
-Working as contractor on development of the internal corporate IT system for the company under NDA.
+Worked as contractor on development of the internal corporate IT system for the company under NDA.
 The system consists of backend service (`TypeScript`, `Node.js`, `Loopback 4`, `PostgreSQL`, `Redis`) and Progressive Web App built as SPA (`TypeScript`, `React.js`, `Redux`, `Material UI v4`, `JSS`).
 The system shipped as a set of `Docker` containers hosted on managed `Kubernetes` cloud service from DigitalOcean.
 The project was created from ground zero.
-Nowadays it takes important part in company's business processes acting as a tool for staff members that using it on desktop, tablet and sometimes mobile (even though that wasn't a tech requirement).
+Nowadays it takes important part in company's business processes acting as a tool for staff members that using it on desktop, tablet and mobile.

 ### January 2019 - May 2020, Full Stack Web Developer
 Telegram Bots (`PHP/MySQL`) & websites (`WordPress/PHP/JavaScript/React/SCSS`).